terraref/traitvis-webapp/README.md

 cd brapi
 ```

 Within the brapi folder, you will need to create a `docker-compose.override.yml` to expose a port on your local machine.
-The following chunk will expose port 5433 and should be added to the file:
+The following chunk can be used to expose port 5433 and should be added to the file:

 ```sh
 version: '3'